 This report is submitted by Johan Rene van Dorp (GW) and Jason R.W.
 Merrick (VCU).
 The content of the report describes the 2010 Vessel Traffic Risk Assessment (VTRA).
 To distinguish the study described herein from the previous 2005 VTRA study1 conducted 2006-2008 it will be labeled the 2010 VTRA or VTRA 2010.
 The starting point for the 2010 VTRA analysis is the updated 2005 VTRA model with 2010 VTOSS data, as agreed upon in the scope of work between GWU and the PSP.
+The VTRA study area includes: (1) portions of the Washington outer coast, (2) the Strait of Juan de Fuca and (3) the approaches to and passages through the San Juan Islands, Puget Sound and Haro-Strait/Boundary Pass.
+The VTRA area is divided in 15 separate waterway locations outlined on the cover of this report.
+This study has been funded wholly or in part by the United States Environmental Protection Agency (EPA) through their National Estuary Program, via a grant agreement (#2013-028) with the PSP.
 The by waterway zone analysis results presented in this report and the update of the VTRA Maritime Transportation System (MTS) simulation model from using 2005 Vessel Traffic Operational Support System (VTOSS) data to using 2010 VTOSS data was separately funded by the Makah Tribal Council.